NetApp/trident/README.md

 Trident creates matching storage classes for Kubernetes `StorageClass` objects that specify `netapp.io/trident` in their provisioner field.
-The storage class's name will match that of the `StorageClass`, and the parameters will be parsed as follows, based on their key:
+The storage class's name will match that of the Kubernetes `StorageClass` object, and the parameters will be parsed as follows, based on their key:

 * `requiredStorage`:  This corresponds to the requiredStorage parameter for storage classes and consists of a semi-colon separated list.
 Each entry is